resulumit/rmd_workshop/README.md

 - `image\google_scholar.png`
-    - a screeenshot image of the Google Scholar homapage
+    - a screeenshot image of the Google Scholar homapage, copyright Google, LLC

 - `presentation\rmd_workshop.pdf`
     - slides in PDF format
     - HTML version is available at <https://resulumit.com/teaching/rmd_workshop.html>
         - offers, among others, the ability to scroll across long codes on some slides

+- `presentation\rmd_workshop.Rmd`
+    - an R Markdown file behind the slides, produced with the `xaringan` package (Xie, 2020)

 - `test\run_this.R`
     - an R script that